Museum Discovery

 Refund Policy

-• Refund requests are accepted prior to camp start dates and are charged an administration levy of 10% of program fee or $5 minimum.
+• Refund requests are accepted 5 business days ( Monday to Friday) prior to camp start dates and are charged an administration levy of 10% of program fee or $5 minimum.

-• Refunds are not provided once the program starts unless accompanied by a medical note approved by the program supervisor or Manager designate.
+• Refunds are not provided within 5 business days of the program unless accompanied by a medical note approved by the program supervisor or Manager designate.

 • Front line teams will refer the request to the program supervisor for approval and will take no action within the event roster or client account.